hachyderm/community/community.hachyderm.io/content/en/docs/account-types/bot-accounts.md

 #### Account Configuration

 - All bot accounts must [be verified](../application/), which means they agree to [the covenant](../covenant/).
 - All bots must select the bot checkbox in their profile settings.
-(Open in new window to enlarge.)<br />
+(Open image in new window to enlarge.)<br />
   <img src="../mastodon-bot-account.png"
        alt="Screenshot of four check boxes in account settings: require follow requests, this is a bot account, suggest account to others, and hide